close-dev-team/mobile-close-channel-sdk-ios/README.md

   }
 ```

+>Note: or simplicity sake, in the examples we use create the CloseChannelController in the AppDelegate.
+This is not a bad practice and we advise you to create somewhere else.

 As it is a singleton instance, you can create and use it in any of your classes.

 ### Configuring the Close endpoint URL